Weyl equation

-In physics, particularly in quantum field theory, the Weyl equation is a relativistic wave equation for describing massless spin-1/2 particles which have an inherent handedness, or chirality, called Weyl fermions.
+In physics, particularly in quantum field theory, the Weyl equation (/vaɪl/ VILE) is a relativistic wave equation for describing massless spin-1/2 particles which have an inherent handedness, or chirality, called Weyl fermions.
 The equation is named after Hermann Weyl.
 The Weyl fermions are one of the three possible types of elementary fermions, the other two being the Dirac and the Majorana fermions.

 None of the elementary particles in the Standard Model are Weyl fermions.
 Previous to the confirmation of the neutrino oscillations, it was considered possible that the neutrino might be a Weyl fermion (it is now expected to be either a Dirac or a Majorana fermion).
 In condensed matter physics, some materials can display quasiparticles that behave as Weyl fermions, leading to the notion of Weyl semimetals.

 Mathematically, any Dirac fermion can be decomposed as two Weyl fermions of opposite chirality coupled by the mass term.